siddharth201/MyNotes/DSA/QuestionsList.md

 [Average of Subarray of Size K]

 [First Negative Number in Every Window of Size K]

+[Count Occurrences of Anagrams]